SaraJKerr/Pilot_Study/README.md

 #### Twitter - @data_fiend

 ### Acknowledgements
-#### This research has been supported by a John and Pat Hume Scholarship
+#### This research is supported by a John and Pat Hume Scholarship, two golden retrievers and a very understanding husband!